BlakyPawsInSnow/BlakyPawsInSnow/README.md

 - Ok now lets talk about pony town!:I talk with everyone sometime or not cause I'm afk or busy and I have socialAnxiety too I'm very shy (irl it's worst) or I am with my silly friends!!
 (I don't accept all friend request! like if u send me a random friends request I don't gonna accept it, I fav to talk with u first and have a good time with u maybe I'm going to accept to be ur friend) and!
-DNC! my ponies I try to be unique and original to have my unique ponies but I see too much people copy me pls ask me before copy something, it's very annoying see others people try to copy u, and when I make a pony myself it's take very a lot of time like 2-4 hours or more! so pls stop this (especially my uzi cos lot of people copy my uzi hair pls STOP THIS!
+DNC! my ponies I try to be unique and original to have my unique ponies but I see too much people copy me pls ask me before copy something, it's very annoying to see others people try to copy u, and when I make a pony myself it's take very a lot of time like 2-4 hours or more! so pls stop this (especially my uzi cos lot of people copy my uzi hair pls STOP THIS!
 If I see u copy I'm going to whisper u to stop pls)

 - She/her pls use she/her I'm a girl so ye use this pronouns!